Visualization

 2 A + 4 B <-> 3 C + 2 D

-Using primes to indicate the time derivatives (i.e. rate of change) of the Concentrations functions, and omitting the (t) parts, the above example generalizes to:
+Using primes to indicate the time derivatives (i.e. instantaneous rate of change) of the Concentrations functions, and omitting the (t) parts, the above example generalizes to:

-\({1 \over a} [A]' = {1 \over b} [B]' = - \ {1 \over c} [C]' =- \ {1 \over d} [D]' \)
+\(- \ {1 \over a} [A]' = - \ {1 \over b} [B]' = \ {1 \over c} [C]' = \ {1 \over d} [D]' \)

-From the Kinetic Theory of chemical reactions, the foward rate is proportional to \([A]^{O_A} * [B]^{O_B} \) ,
+From the Kinetic Theory of chemical reactions, the forward rate is proportional to \([A]^{O_A} * [B]^{O_B} \) ,

 and the proportionality factor is called forward rate constant.